Southern Biscuits and Gravy

 The Ingredients You Will Need

-There are just a handful of ingredients that are required to make this dish from scratch.
+There is just a handful of ingredients that are required to make this dish from scratch.

 Here’s What You’ll Need